 are stuck in last century like the Slimes-Picayune — Tyger

-travels Interstate 10 East.
+travels I-10 East.
 His loud unmuffled engine roars past

-housing project red rooftops to the left and Vieux Carre on the
+housing project red rooftops to the left, Vieux Carre on the

-right; over and beyond the high rise asphalt road that climbs
+right; over and beyond the high rise asphalt road climbing

 above the Almonaster-Michoud Industrial District funneling down